datacarpentry/shell-genomics/episodes/03-working-with-files.md

 ~~~
 {: .output}

+You should enter `n` for now.
 If you enter `n` (for no), the file will not be deleted.
 If you enter `y`, you will delete the file.
 This gives us an extra
 measure of security, as there is one more step between us and deleting our data files.

 **Important**: The `rm` command permanently removes the file.
 Be careful with this command.
 It doesn't